yingquanw/CPSC210-Project/README.md

 - As a user, I want the application to ask me whether to save the changes before I quit and I can choose to save or do not save.

+#Phase 4: Task 2
+When you add a player to the team: <br/>
+*Mon Nov 22 20:39:54 PST 2021 <br/>
+Add Mohamed Salah to Liverpool FC*

+When you remove a player from the team: <br/>
+*Mon Nov 22 20:42:30 PST 2021 <br/>
+Remove James Milner from Liverpool FC*